-Help demonstrate the value of SEEC to your administrators with a letter form Space Center Houston education manager Phyllis Friello.
+Help demonstrate the value of SEEC to your administrators with a letter from Space Center Houston education manager Phyllis Friello.
 The letter explains the cost and benefits of this exceptional experience.
-Click here to download the letter.

 Every year Space Center Houston honors an exceptional teacher with the prestigious Cherri Brinley Outstanding Educator Award for their significant achievements in space science education.

 The award is named after Cherri Brinley, a fourteen year SEEC veteran, who shared her passion for space science and inspired a multitude of educators and students around the nation.
 She was an outstanding educator who touched the lives of everyone that knew her.
 She had an infectious spirit that drove everyone around her to do their personal best and to strive for greatness.